Pawleys Island, Georgetown SC Personal Injury Attorneys

 Any type of accident can potentially lead to a personal injury claim.
-When a negligent party acts in a way that causes harm to you or your family, seek help from a skilled Georgetown personal injury attorney.
+When a negligent party acts in a way that causes harm to you or your family, seek help from an experienced Georgetown personal injury attorney.

 Proving negligence in the South Carolina courts

 There are four necessary elements when proving a personal injury claim.
 For a successful result, you must prove the existence of the following:

 - Duty of care.
 You must demonstrate to the court that the responsible party possessed a duty of care to act or perform in a certain manner.

 - Breach of duty.
 The duty of care must have been breached by some action of failure to act.

 - Proximate cause of injuries.
 This element requires a showing that the breach of duty proximately led to the victim’s injuries.

 - Proof of damages.
 The final element in a negligence claim requires evidence to substantiate the requested amount of damages.